polkadot-developers/substrate-docs/content/md/en/docs/tutorials/index.md

 The **Run a Light Client in your browser** tutorials show how you can bypass the need to connect to an RPC node and push decentralization even further.
 You'll learn how to:

 - Download the browser extension
-- Connect with a well-known relay-chain
+- Connect with a well-known relay chain
 - Connect with a parachain